tjb1982/linen/README.md

       }
 ```

 Notice the extra `-`.
-Running it like that instead makes sure the first process exits before the second process can start.
+Running it like this instead makes sure the first process exits before the second process can start.
 This makes it really easy to manage concurrency in modules:

 ```yaml